cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

 ![Figure 3](https://github.com/cynthiaachung/micb575-team3/blob/main/R/Alpha-Beta%20Diversity/Figure_3_AlphaDiversityRichness_compac_vs_soilgroup_colorblind.png)

+Figure 3.
+Compaction level does not influence soil microbial diversity within soil groups.
+The impact of compaction level (color coded) on the microbial diversity of each soil group was measured by Shannon’s Diversity.
+Shannon’s diversity provides a measurement of alpha-diversity with respect to richness and abundance; the quantified metric makes up the y-axis.
+Soil Group 1 and Soil Group 3 only have data for compaction treatment levels C0 (dark purple) and REF (yellow), while the Soil Group 2 contains C0, C1, and C2 (green).
+A Kruskal-Wallis statistical analysis was done within each of the three soil groups, significance was determined to be p > 0.05.
+There is no significant microbial diversity difference due to  compaction treatment within any soil groups.
+The viridis package was used to generate an inclusive color palette viewable to all readers.

 ## K-W statistics analysis

 For Soil Group 1 : The difference in Shannon diversity across compaction treatment is not statistically significant.
 P-value: 0.6341708